-You will manage the revisions of your code, including submitting it to the instructors for testing and grading, using the git source code control system and GitHub. git is useful for a great many things, from keeping the revision history of your code to making it easy to share your code on different machines (if you wind up wanting to use the VM on your own box and also develop on the CS lab machines, for example, you can keep your multiple working copies in sync via your "master" repository on GitHub).
+You will manage the revisions of your code, including submitting it to the instructors for testing and grading, using the git source code control system and GitHub. git is useful for a great many things, from keeping the revision history of your code to making it easy to share your code on different machines (if you wind up wanting to edit code on your own box but compile and run on the CS lab machines, for example, you can keep your multiple working copies in sync via your "master" repository on GitHub).
 If you've not used git before, you can find a wealth of documentation online; we offer only a bare-bones introduction below.